Political Activities

 Members of the Mount Holyoke College community may not:

-• Provide a candidate for public office an opportunity to speak on campus or use College-owned facilities unless authorized by the Events Oversight Committee.
+- Provide a candidate for public office an opportunity to speak on campus or use College-owned facilities unless authorized by the Events Oversight Committee (see below for exceptions for registered student organizations).
 In most cases, all legally-qualified candidates (at least) for that office must be offered equal access and opportunity to speak on that or a separate occasion.

-• Post signs or other campaign-related materials on the grounds or external facings of College-owned and managed property.
-Such materials also may not be posted by anyone in windows, in common spaces of the workplace, on office doors, etc.
+- Post signs or other campaign-related materials on the grounds or external facings of College-owned and managed property, except as permitted in the College’s posting policy.
+Such materials also may not be posted by anyone in windows, in common spaces of the workplace, as a Zoom background, etc.

-• Students living in residential buildings may post such materials in their personal rooms as long as residence halls policies are followed.
+- Students living in residential buildings may post such materials in their personal rooms as long as residence halls policies are followed.
+Students should refer to the Student Handbook for additional information about what is and is not allowed in rooms and or posted on windows inside or outside.

 Political Activity and Recognized Student Organizations